 Offenses that are aggravated felonies based on a one-year sentence.
 The following offenses are aggravated felonies if and only if a sentence to imprisonment of one year was imposed.
-Obtaining a sentence of 364 days or less will prevent them from being aggravated felonies.14
+Obtaining a sentence of 364 days or less will prevent them from being aggravated felonies.16

-- Crime of violence, defined under 18USC § 16
+- o Crime of violence, defined under 18USC § 16

-- Theft (including receipt of stolen property)
+- o Theft (including receipt of stolen property)

 - o Burglary

-- Bribery of a witness
+- o Bribery of a witness

-- Commercial bribery
+- o Commercial bribery

-- Counterfeiting
+- o Counterfeiting

 - o Forgery

 - o Trafficking in vehicles which have had their VIN numbers altered

 - Obstruction of justice

-- Perjury, subornation of perjury
+- o Perjury, subornation of perjury

-- Falsifying documents or trafficking in false documents (with an exception for a first offense for which the alien affirmatively shows that the offense was committed for the purpose of assisting, abetting, or aiding only the alien's spouse, child or parent)
+- o Falsifying documents or trafficking in false documents (with an exception for a first offense for which the alien affirmatively shows that the offense was committed for the purpose of assisting, abetting, or aiding only the alien's spouse, child or parent)